The fire and an imposing parrilla sit in the center of the room, surrounded by a square bar.

 It was quite the show seeing them pull the flaming pine cones from the fire but even that paled in comparison to the final product.

-The ojo de bife had been cooked into such a buttery texture that with a simple tap the bone slipped away from the meat.
+The ojo de bife had been slowly cooked into such a buttery texture that with a simple tap the bone slipped away from the meat.
+These ribs were perfection.

 Every dish was detailed in a way that you’ll never see in a typical steakhouse.

-The typically tough and fatty matambre was perfectly paired with a fresh citrusy salad.
+The typically tough and fatty matambre was perfectly paired with a cilantro lime salad.

-These small details elevate the asado into the fine dining experience Fogon is proud of.
+These small but expert details elevate the asado into the fine dining experience Fogon is famous for.

-At the end of the meal, when I thought I couldn’t hold a single bite more, we were served dulce de leche filled crepes (panqueques con dulce de leche) with whipped cream and Patagonian berries.
+At the end of the meal – when I thought I couldn’t hold a single bite more we were served dulce de leche filled crepes (panqueques con dulce de leche) topped with whipped cream and Patagonian berries.

-If all of this is making your mouth water, click here to book your own 8 course Fogón Asado Experience.
+If you’re convinced, click here to book your own Fogón Asado Experience.

-With limited seating and high demand, they tend to sell out so I recommend booking your seats in advance.
+With limited seating and high demand, Fogon does sell out during busy season so I recommend booking your seats in advance.

 If you have any questions about the meal, feel free to comment below as I always respond!